Kodular/Documentation/docs/components/internal/password-text-box.md

 |:----:|
 |text|

 Text that should appear faintly in the input box to provide a hint as to what the user should enter.
-This can only be seen if the <code>Text</code> property is empty.
+This can only be seen if the `` Text `` property is empty.

 ### Hint Color